Xe0n0/FinderTweak/README.md

 	Or you can build from the source.
 You may need Xcode 5 to make a valid version.

 # Usage
-Now you can use `⌘ + num` to switch between Finder Tabs.
+Now you can use `⌘ + num` to switch between Finder tabs.